Employee fraud: recent developments in Australia

 Rentokil Initial Pty Ltd (ACN 000 034 597) (Rentokil) commenced Federal Court proceedings against its former Head of Operational Support and Supply Chain, Mr Jesse Kelly and two entities of which Mr Kelly was the sole director and shareholder.

-Initially, Rentokil successfully obtained freezing orders and some ancillary orders against Mr Kelly and the entities on the basis that between March 2020 and July 2021, Mr Kelly misused his position and breached his fiduciary duties by falsifying invoices in the names of third-party suppliers and defrauded Rentokil of around $3.2 million.
-The Court has since ruled that Rentokil is owed $3.38 million plus interest.
+Initially, Rentokil successfully obtained freezing orders and some ancillary orders against Mr Kelly and the entities on the basis that between March 2020 and July 2021, Mr Kelly misused his position and breached his fiduciary duties by falsifying invoices in the names of third-party suppliers and defrauded Rentokil of around A$3.2 million.
+The Court has since ruled that Rentokil is owed A$3.38 million plus interest.

 Protecting your business - how can your business mitigate the risk of employee fraud?